 This web page shows only a small excerpt of our Adderston research.
 Another 88 words (6 lines of text) covering the years 1598, 1640, 1640, 1598, 1635, 1634, 1636, 1640, 1640 and 1721 are included under the topic Early Adderston History in all our PDF Extended History products and printed products wherever possible.

 Adderston Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
-Known variations of the Adderston family name include Atherton, Atheron and others.
+Known variations of the Adderston family name include Atherton, Atheron, Hetherston, Adderstone and many more.